mohd-ahsan-mirza/kafka-docker/README.md

 # Description
-Simple kafka service setup using docker and a wrapper for the common Kafka cli commands
+Simple kafka service setup using docker and a wrapper for some of the most common Kafka cli commands

 # Usage